Lynx: Profile and Information

 Share with your friends 🥹!

-The Greek word originated from the Indo-European root word leuk, which translates to light or brightness, which brings reference to the luminescence that reflects in the bobcats’ eyes.
+The Greek word originated from the Indo-European root word leuk, which translates to light or brightness, referring to the luminescence reflected in the bobcats’ eyes.

 Appearance

-A lynx possesses a short tail, and tufts of black hair on the tips of their ears, large furry padded paws for walking on snow and long whiskers on the face.
-Beneath their neck lies a ruff of hair which has black bars resembling a bow tie, which is often not seen.
+A lynx possesses a short tail, tufts of black hair on the tips of their ears, large furry padded paws for walking on snow, and long whiskers on the face.
+Beneath their neck lies a ruff of hair that has black bars resembling a bow tie, which is often not seen.

-Its coat colour varies from goldish to beige-white to medium brown and is often marked with dark brown spots, most especially on the limbs.
-Species from the genus lynx have physical characters in common which include white fur on their bellies, chests and on the insides of their legs, for which is an extension from the chest to the belly.
+Its coat color varies from goldish to beige-white to medium brown and is often marked with dark brown spots, especially on the limbs.
+Species from the genus lynx have physical characteristics, including white fur on their bellies, chests, and the insides of their legs, an extension from the chest to the belly.

-The variation at which the lynx’s paw size, fur length and colouring of its coat differs according to the climate in their range.
-Lynx in the Southwestern part of the United States, are dark in colour, short-haired and their paws are smaller and less padded due to the high temperature in that region.
+The variation at which the lynx’s paw size, fur length, and coloring of its coat differ according to the climate in their range.
+Lynx in the Southwestern part of the United States are dark in color and short-haired, and their paws are smaller and less padded due to the high temperature in that region.

-As climates changes which get colder and more northerly, lynx are known to possess thicker fur, lighter colour, and their paws become larger and more padded to make them adapt to the snow.
+As climates change, which get colder and more northerly, lynx are known to possess thicker fur and lighter color, and their paws become larger and more padded to make them adapt to the snow.

-Their paws may be larger probably more than a human hand or foot.
-The smallest species are the wildcat bobcat and the Canada lynx, while the largest is the Eurasian lynx, with considerable variations within species.
+Their paws may be larger, probably more than that of a human hand or foot.
+The wildcat bobcat and Canada lynx are the smallest species, while the largest is the Eurasian lynx, with considerable variations within species.

-Lynx are mammal which can be scientifically classified accordingly:
+Lynx are mammals that can be scientifically classified accordingly:

 • Kingdom: Animalia